Agastya Mala: Trekking routes

-The peak of Agastyaarkoodam can be reached only by trekking up to it.
+The peak of Agasthyarkoodam can be reached only by trekking up to it.
 Trekking is allowed based on strict guidelines and is open to pilgrims during January to mid-March.
 Trekking passes are issued by Kerala Forest Department from the district office at Trivandrum.
 The trekking route starts from Bonacaud.
 The route "Neyyar-Agasthyakoodam" is not open to the public.

 Vehicles reach only till Bonacaud which is around 50 km from Thiruvananthapuram.
 The trek to the peak is 20 km long from Bonacaud and requires two days.
-The first part of the trek can be started from the base station Bonacaud in the early morning and is 14 km through the forest to the camp.
+The first part of the trek can be started from the Bonacaud Picket Station in the early morning and is 14 km through the forest to the Athirumala base camp.
 Elephants and wild bulls are in abundance in this part, especially in the evenings.
-The final part i.e. the 6 km long trek can be done from the camp and crossing the border enters Tamil Nadu to reach the top of Agathyakoodam mountain on the second day.
+The final stretch, an arduous 6KM trek, begins from the camp on the second day.
+The second leg of the journey from Athirumala base camp to the peak is more difficult and requires one to scale about 3600ft.
+The trail crosses the state border into Tamil Nadu and leads to the summit of Agasthyarkoodam.

 An old rock broken apart by nature in Agasthyamala before reaching Agasthya muni idol.